 5. Motion Blur

 Probably this is a project idea that involved wandering in the city to capture motion blur series in street photography.
 Your objective for the entire day shoot will focus on creating abstracts on the street.
 You can take a series of groups of people walking and this is where you come to play with your camera’s slow shutter setting.
-Sometimes you don’t have to get sharp photos when doing street and alright to intentionally make your image blur for creative results.
+Sometimes you don’t have to get sharp photos when doing street and right to intentionally make your image blur for creative results.
 All of these photos can be combined to make a collection.

 Most of the time motion blur photography is used to convey a certain movement, mood, or thought that you want to communicate to your viewers.
 This means that you need to do some thinking and planning before you take the photo.
 For example, if you are capturing a stranger standing still while the backgrounds are blurred with movement, it will give a certain idea or feeling to your viewers.
+Listed as one of the creative composition techniques, you can make use of motion blur techniques whenever you run out of ideas.

 For example, taking a picture of someone eating while there is smoke coming out from the food and the person’s mouth will make your viewers curious about the contents of the food.
 You can then use your imagination to come up with many scenarios to create an interesting collection.
 In some cases, you may just take a snapshot of something that catches your attention and cannot be categorized.
 This can also be described as a “moment” photography.